tnagler/kde1d/README.md

 The package implements a univariate kernel density estimator that can handle bounded and discrete data.
 The implementation utilizes spline interpolation to reduce memory usage and computational demand for large data sets.
 Most work is done in C++ for extra speed.
+Classical kernel density as well as log-linear and log-quadratic methods are available

 ### How to install